muratk3n/thirdwave/en/2019/05/slippage.md

 electric grid at all?
 There could be pipes going to everywhere.
 All these electric cable lines could be a collosal waste. #killTheGrid

----

-We have a path forward ladies and gentlemen.
-We have a fuel, we can store it, ship it, use it cleanly.
-All sorts of product, logistical companies who have expertise in any form of chemical product, including fossil fuels, can make the transition into this new economy and prosper.
-In terms of consumption, the cars we see outside, the planes wizzing by over our heads *can work* in an 100% clean and silent fashion.